-The Ergobaby earned a 5 of 10 for baby's comfort.
 Little testers weren't thrilled with this seat.
-While the seat and sides are padded the sides seem to irritate little legs, and the larger a child is, the worse it was.
+While the seat and sides are padded the sides seem to irritate little legs, and the larger a child is, the worse it is.
 Carriers without padded sides were cozier overall, which is somewhat counter-intuitive.

-The Ergobaby earned a 4 of 10 for parent's comfort.
-Only one carrier in this review earned a lower score.
-The Ergobaby has padded shoulder straps which are almost too padded and making wearing it somewhat bulky and uncomfortable.
+The Ergobaby earned one of the lowest parent comfort scores in the review.
+The Ergobaby has padded shoulder straps that are almost too padded and making wearing it somewhat bulky and uncomfortable.
 Depending on how wide or narrow your shoulders (above left) are the straps can chafe your arms or armpits in the back carry position.
-In the front carry position, the padding is better, but the waistband can rub on the upper part of your derriere depending on how long your torso is.
+In the front carry position, the padding is better, but the waistband can rub on the upper part of your derriere depending on how long your torso is (above right).

 Ease of Use

-The Ergobaby earned a 5 of 10 for ease of use.
-This carrier has multiple features and adjustments that increase the complexity of use.
+The Ergobaby has multiple features and adjustments that increase the complexity of use.
 With seat width adjustment and moveable head support, there is a steeper learning curve, and the manual is not the best.
 The instructions are more complicated than necessary given that much of it is intuitive.

 Ease of Cleaning

-The Ergobaby earned an 8 of 10 for ease of cleaning.
-This carrier is one of the easiest in the group to clean.
-The Ergobaby is machine washable, and you can put it in the dryer.
+The Ergobaby is one of the easiest in the group to clean.
+It is machine washable, and you can put it in the dryer.
 The only downside is it isn't the easiest to spot clean for on-the-go messes.
 While you can scrub away spit up, it takes a longer time to dry than some of the competition which will leave you with a wet carrier or no carrier at all.

 — Juliet Spurrier, MD and BabyGearLab Review Team